ardanlabs/gotraining/topics/concurrency/goroutines/README.md

 ## Goroutines

 Goroutines are functions that are created and scheduled to be run independently.
-Goroutines are multiplexed against a shared thread that is owned by logical processor.
-The scheduler is responsible for the management and execution of goroutines.
+Goroutines are multiplexed against a system threads that are managed by the Go scheduler.
+The Go scheduler is responsible for the management and execution of goroutines.

 ## Notes

 * Goroutines are functions that are scheduled to run independently.
-* The scheduler uses a logical processor that owns an OS thread and goroutine run queue.
-* We must always maintain an account of running goroutines and shutdown cleanly.
-* Concurrency is not parallelism.
-	* Concurrency is about dealing with lots of things at once.
-	* Parallelism is about doing lots of things at once.
+* The Go scheduler's job is to manage the running and execution of goroutines.

+## Design Guidelines

+* Learn about the [design guidelines](../../../reading/design_guidelines.md#Concurrency) for Concurrency.

 ## Diagrams